Matt James, take heed.

-That sounds cynical, yes.
+And fast.
+That is cynical, yes.

-But it's also just factual, guys.
+But it's just factual, guys.

 While things were looking up for a time, The Bachelor stars have not exactly had the best track record over the long run.